A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field

 A single galaxy is drawn from that subset, using the SNR probabilities as weights.
 The resulting distribution of stellar mass and SFR for host galaxies is plotted as contours in Figure \ref{fig:allgalaxies}.
 Selected host galaxies have on average higher stellar mass and SFR than galaxies overall.
 We also plot the magnitudes of the resulting host galaxies against redshift as contours in Figure \ref{fig:gal_mags}, which can be compared with the same relationship in all galaxies.
 The selection process using the weights causes host galaxies to be brighter on average than galaxies overall at any given redshift, an effect that can be seen directly in the images.

-SNANA assigns an RA and Dec to the SN using the selected host galaxy's intensity profile.
-The SN is placed within the region that encloses 99\% of the host-galaxy flux density, weighted by the galaxy's Sersic profile (so the SN distribution traces the host-galaxy light profile).
-Finally, the output from the SNANA simulation is a library of light curves for SNe at specific redshifts and positions based on the host galaxy, as well as peak brightness date along with various SN properties.
+SNANA assigns an RA and Dec to the SN~Ia using the selected host galaxy's intensity profile.
+The SN~Ia is placed within the region that encloses 99\% of the host-galaxy flux density, weighted by the galaxy's Sersic profile (so the SN~Ia distribution traces the host-galaxy light profile).
+Finally, the output from the SNANA simulation is a library of light curves for \SNe{} at specific redshifts and positions based on the host galaxy, as well as peak brightness date along with various other properties relevant to \SNe{}.